northle/docs/site/docs/basics/responses.md

 ## Cookies

-You can set cookies sent to the browser using `cookie` method:
+To send cookies to the browser, use the `cookie` method:

 ```ts
 this.response.cookie('some-cookie', value);